MicrosoftDocs/appcenter-docs/docs/sdk/push/uwp.md

 ## Prerequisite - Register your app for Windows Notification Services (WNS)

 Before you can send notification using WNS, your app must be registered with the Windows Store.
-This will provide you with credentials for your app that App Center will use to authenticate with WNS.
+This provides you with credentials for your app that App Center will use to authenticate with WNS.
 These credentials consist of a Package Security Identifier (SID) and an application secret key.
 To perform this registration, you need to associate your app with the Windows Store in Visual Studio.

 [!INCLUDE [windows wns](includes/windows-wns.md)]